 Evolving health care for heart patients

 treatment, and all members of the clinical team work together to

 with travel, Stanford has developed a model case management program to

 While health care evolves, Stanford continues to be a benchmark in

 Clinical trials are research studies that evaluate a new medical approach, device, drug, or other treatment.
-As a Stanford Hospital & Clinics patient, you have access to the latest, advanced clinical trials.
+As a Stanford Health Care patient, you may have access to the latest, advanced clinical trials.

 Open trials refer to studies currently accepting participants.
 Closed trials are not currently enrolling, but may open in the future.